Founder & President OFED Togo

-Ms. Lawson-Adigo is an accomplished professional with solid experience in healthcare, business, and international development.
-She worked for the National Health Education Service in Togo, advocating Maternal and Child protection on daily radio shows, organizing and participating in health education and immunization campaigns throughout every province of Togo, conducting surveys and training sessions in the field, including a UNESCO's Trainer of Trainers Program on agriculture, livestock farming, health and nutrition.
-During these 6 years, she was fully exposed to the multiplicity of roles, needs and welfare conditions of women in Togo.
+Sophie is an accomplished professional with solid experience in healthcare, business, and international development.
+She worked for the National Health Education Service in Togo, advocating maternal and child protection on daily radio shows, organizing and participating in health education and immunization campaigns throughout every province of Togo, and conducting surveys and training sessions in the field, including UNESCO's Trainer of Trainers Program on agriculture, livestock farming, health and nutrition.
+During these six years, she was fully exposed to the multiplicity of roles, needs and welfare conditions of women in Togo.
 Ms. Lawson-Adigo moved to the private sector in 1975 when she joined Hertz rent-a-car Togo as CEO.

 Sophie graduated with a Master's Degree in Law and holds a Master of Business Administration (MBA) and a Graduate Certificate in Marketing and Project Management.
 She is also a registered nurse.

 Serge Adigo is the president at Organization for Women and Development (OFED International).
 He leads the development and implementation of OFED’s programs globally in keeping with the mandate and mission of the organization.
-He develops and sustains operational partnerships with other stakeholders in the International development field, and contributes to strong relations with donors.
+He develops and sustains operational partnerships with other stakeholders in the international development field and fosters strong donor relations.

 As AfricSearch’s Managing Partner, Serge oversaw international recruitment initiatives and worked closely with reputed multinational companies, such as Microsoft, CocaCola, Citigroup, International Finance Corporation, and others.
-Among his accomplishments in this position, he organized the first-of-its-kind event (attended by hundreds), established strong relationships, and provided leadership for development and management of a cohesive team.
+Among his accomplishments in this position, he organized the first African recruiting event in the U.S., established strong relationships, and provided leadership for the development and management of a cohesive team.

-Serge has an extensive professional experience in working on African issues; he previously served as Deputy communications Director for a political party and spearheaded numerous communications projects, managed key teams, tracked political and electoral developments and oversaw all aspects of PR and communications strategies for leaders.
+Serge has extensive professional experience working on African issues; he previously served as Deputy Communications Director for a political party and spearheaded numerous communications projects, managed key teams, tracked political and electoral developments and oversaw all aspects of PR and communications strategies for leaders.

 Director of Grants